MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.0.0/using-experimental-modules.md

 manager: carmonm
 ms.devlang: powershell
 ms.topic: conceptual
-ms.date: 10/29/2018
+ms.date: 12/13/2018
 ---
 # Use experimental Azure PowerShell modules

 With the emphasis on developer tools in Azure, the Azure PowerShell team experiments with many improvements to the Azure PowerShell experience.
+This article describes how to opt-in to experiments with Azure PowerShell and give feedback to the development team.

 ## Experimentation methodology